-I have been working at Index Exchange full-time
+I have been working at Index Exchange full-time (Less than a year)

 I applied online.
 The process took 3 weeks.
 I interviewed at Index Exchange (Waterloo, ON) in December-2016.

 Nothing really different from what everyone else has said.
 Coding challenge on Codility was first -- as someone else mentioned, you have to go about the string manipulation question the correct way first, otherwise you won't have time to finish comfortably.
 The SQL part is challenging enough if you have not had experience with non-trivial queries.
 I didn't do extremely well on this part unfortunately.

 I was told within the next day I'd have a phone interview, they gave me the topics beforehand too.
 The interview itself is a lot of definitions, but if you don't really know this stuff, some of the questions could throw you off.
 I thought it was pretty painless.
 Interviewer was very pleasant.

 Since it was snowing pretty hard I was offered a Skype interview with a lead engineer for a technical interview a few days later.
 Two SQL questions, they expect you to walk through your thoughts with them.
 Then I was assigned to create a data type in an object-oriented language; here they want efficient solutions, and they want to know why.
 Very friendly interviewer, but she will challenge you on your solution.
 Some behavioural questions too; Index wants people that are fun to work with.
 Even if you're a good engineer, you may not be a good cultural fit for them.